 A natural stone that provides a unique look.
 Only slightly less porous than Marble.

-Beautiful natural stone that looks magnificent, however it is rather porous, so any stains should be wiped off immediately.
-It also needs to be resealed more often than granite
+Beautiful natural stone that looks magnificent, however, it is rather porous, so any stains should be wiped off immediately.
+It also needs to be resealed more often than granite.
+While resealing must be performed often, it is as easy as wiping down your bench!
+Ask your designer about the various sealers available.

 Stainless Steel Benchtops